Precipicee/Group10-Agile-Web-Development/README.md

 To run all tests:

 1. Ensure Google Chrome and ChromeDriver (v124+) are installed.
+2. Follow steps 1-2 of running the application if not done already.
-2. Activate the virtual environment:
+3. Activate the virtual environment:

 ```bash